nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * Pros: More commands can be undone, for instance commands dealing with accounts.
   * Cons:
     * May have performance issues in terms of memory usage.
-    * We must ensure that the implementation avoids unnecessary changes to Model or ActiveAccount that can result in errors.
+    * We must ensure that the implementation avoids unnecessary changes to Model or ActiveAccount that can result in bugs.

-* **Alternative 3:** Individual command knows how to undo/redo by itself.
+* **Alternative 3:** Individual command knows how to undo by itself.
   * Pros: Will use less memory (e.g. for `delete`, just save the entry being deleted).
   * Cons: We must ensure that the implementation of each individual command are correct.